ipfs/ipfs/WORKING_GROUPS.md

 **Coordination**: <n/a>

 The Files, DEX and Data Structures on top of IPLD focuses on designed and improving the current Unixfs, MFS and Files API implementation, improving the versatility of Importers and Exporters (DEX) and exploring new ways of leveraging IPLD for data sets.
+CRDT research is also part of this working group with the goal of enabling new and interesting Data Structures that can be used in IPFS.

 **Responsibilities include**:

-- Design Importers and Exporters for different data sets
+- Design Importers and Exporters for different data sets.
-- Maintain Unixfs
+- Maintain Unixfs.
-- Improve the APIs that let users interact with Files on IPFS
+- Improve the APIs that let users interact with Files on IPFS.
-- Inform and guide users who want to define their own IPLD-based data formats
+- Inform and guide users who want to define their own IPLD-based data formats.
+- Research and implement CRDTs on top of IPFS, creating building blocks that can be used by other applications.

 #### Runtime Support and Build